First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Introduction

 In this work, we leverage the vast public dataset from the DAWN JWST Archive (DJA) to conduct the statistical investigation of cool gas outflows in galaxies spanning the redshift range $1 < z < 10$.
+Note that while our sample includes galaxies out to $z \approx 10$, the S/N-weighted stacking in the highest redshift bin is most sensitive to the population at $z \sim 6$, see Table \ref{tab:table} for weighted mean redshifts.
 By employing a spectral stacking technique on hundreds of JWST/NIRSpec spectra, we significantly enhance the S/N, enabling the detection of the faint, average outflow signals that are invisible in individual spectra.
-The primary goals of this Letter are: (1) to reliably detect outflow traced by \ion{Mg}{2} and \ion{Na}{1} D at different redshift, and measure the average outflow velocities and equivalent widths (EW) traced by \ion{Mg}{2} across a range of redshifts and stellar masses; and (2) to quantitatively establish the scaling relations between outflow properties, galaxy stellar mass, and cosmic time; and (3) to provide key observational constraints on the physics of galactic feedback and its role in galaxy evolution towards the Cosmic Dawn.
+The primary goals of this Letter are: (1) to reliably detect outflow traced by \ion{Mg}{2} and \ion{Na}{1} D at different redshift, and measure the average outflow velocities and equivalent widths traced by \ion{Mg}{2} across a range of redshifts and stellar masses; and (2) to quantitatively establish the scaling relations between outflow properties, galaxy stellar mass, and across cosmic time; and (3) to provide key observational constraints on the physics of galactic feedback and its role in galaxy evolution towards the cosmic dawn.